NI Protocol: DUP snubs second north-south meeting in days

 The NSMC is the main body for cross-border co-operation between the government in Northern Ireland and the Republic.

+"The DUP cannot cherrypick and through inaction and obstruction hamper government business on behalf of the public we all serve and represent."

+She said she was seeking legal advice on challenging the DUP inaction through the courts.

-On Wednesday, Ms Mallon challenged the governments in Northern Ireland and the Republic of Ireland after the cancellation of another NSMC meeting.
+Infrastructure Minister and SDLP MLA Nicola Mallon challenged the governments in Northern Ireland and the Republic of Ireland after the cancellation of a previous NSMC meeting on Wednesday.

-Infrastructure Minister and SDLP MLA Nicola Mallon had been due to accompany DUP Agriculture Minister Edwin Poots to that session.
+Ms Mallon had been due to accompany DUP Agriculture Minister Edwin Poots to that session.

-Minister Mallon has called on the Irish and British governments to intervene as co-guarantors of the Good Friday Agreement.
+Ms Mallon has called on the Irish and British governments to intervene as co-guarantors of the 1998 Good Friday Agreement.

-"All Ministers have a responsibility to uphold the ministerial code and to uphold all strands of the Good Friday Agreement," she said
+"All ministers have a responsibility to uphold the ministerial code and to uphold all strands of the Good Friday Agreement," she said.

 I've written to the British and Irish Governments today as co-guarantors of the Good Friday Agreement after the North South Ministerial meeting on Agriculture I was to attend, accompanying the DEARA Minister Edwin Poots, was prevented from going ahead. pic.twitter.com/LrWfcCIzFP— Nichola Mallon (@NicholaMallon) September 29, 2021